tvaillantdeguelis/diffraction-effects-on-oaps/README.md

 # diffraction-effects-on-oaps

-This script give a function ("compute_diffraction") which computes the diffraction image from an opaque planar object illuminated by a monochromatic plane wave.
+This script gives a function ("compute_diffraction") which computes the diffraction image from an opaque planar object illuminated by a monochromatic plane wave.